 Arrange the food into the baskets/buckets and put the bamboo skewers into the tall glass vases.

-Decorate around everything with creepy ravens and harvest gourds.
+Arrange the S’mores bar and decorate with creepy ravens and harvest gourds.
 Light the Sterno fire pots with a match, and dive in!
-Happy s’more roasting!
+Happy s’ mores roasting!